 But what exactly is private equity?
 A foundational concept for anyone interested in learning about—or working in an industry tangential to—the private markets, this blog post breaks down the basics of PE.

-Private equity definitionPrivate equity is a major subset of a much larger, complex part of the financial landscape known as the private markets.
-Private equity is a form of financing where capital is invested into a company, usually mature businesses in traditional industries, in exchange for equity.
+Private equity (PE) is a major subset of a larger, more complex piece of the financial landscape known as the private markets.
+PE is a form of financing where money, or capital, is invested into a company.
+Typically, PE investments are made into mature businesses in traditional industries in exchange for equity, or ownership stake.

-What do private equity firms do?Private equity firms invest in businesses with a goal of increasing value over time before eventually selling the company at a profit.
+PE firms invest in businesses with a goal of increasing their value over time before eventually selling the company at a profit.
 Similar to venture capital (VC) firms

-Investors working at a private equity firm are called private equity investors, and as of 2017, there were 3,953 active PE investors, which is a 51 percent increase since 2007.
-Examples of private equity firms include:
+Investors working at a private equity firm are called private equity investors, and as of 2017, there were 3,953 active PE investors, which is a 51% increase since 2007.

 The Blackstone Group

-Headquartered in New York, the investment firm invests in private equity, real estate and more.
+Headquartered in New York, the investment firm invests in PE, real estate and more.
 Service King

-How does private equity work?In order to invest in a company, private equity investors raise pools of capital from limited partners to form a fund—also known as a private equity fund.
+To invest in a company, private equity investors raise pools of capital from limited partners to form a fund—also known as a private equity fund.
 Once they’ve hit their fundraising goal, they close the fund and invest that capital into promising companies.

 When a PE firm sells one of its portfolio companies to another company or investor, the firm usually makes a profit and distributes returns to the limited partners that invested in its fund.
 Some private equity-backed companies may also go public.